-The SPRING Buoy integrates wave power conversion hardware into small autonomous research buoys.
-A novel pneumatic closed loop system powers free-floating oceanic or moored data acquisition buoys.
-The system will also provide power for intelligence gathering buoys designed to operate in near-sub-surface stealth modalities.
+The SPAR Buoy integrates a wave energy turbine design into small autonomous research buoys.
+The closed loop air system is a radial impulse-type turbine.
+The turbine drives a generator to provide low-wattage power for charging the buoy's on board batteries.
+The turbine will power free-floating oceanic or moored data acquisition buoys.
+The system will also provide power for intelligence gathering buoys designed to operate in subsurface stealth modalities.
 The buoy platform will serve NAVY, NOAA, USGS, homeland security, and oceanographic researchers.
-The simple power take-off (PTO) provides persistent, low-wattage power for autonomous, extended mission C4ISR assets at sea.
+The simple power take-off (PTO) provides persistent power for autonomous extended mission C4ISR assets at sea.

-The SPRING Buoy's PTO was conceived by John Hanna.
-Battery charging power is delivered by a simple closed loop air system designed to operate inside a sealed, water-tight compartment.
-The up and down motion of waves between the buoy and a lightweight heave plate suspended below the bobbing buoy, are translated into a bi-directional air flow within the sealed system.
-The design provides high velocity, low pressure air to spin one or two standard generators.
-The closed loop assembly and generators are sealed inside a water-tight compartment called the Power Pod.
-Placed directly below the Power Pod is a Bellows Pod.
-The Bellows Pod compartment is allowed to fill with surface water.
-Air circulating tubes penetrate through a water-tight bulkhead separating the Bellows Pod from the Power Pod.
-Generators are sealed inside their own separate watertight housings.
-Even if the air loop or bladders spring a leak, the generators will remain dry and protected from short circuiting.
+The SPAR Buoy's PTO was conceived by John Clark Hanna.
+Persistent battery charging power is delivered by a simple closed loop, mono-radial air drive designed to operate inside a sealed, water-tight compartment.
+The up and down motion of waves between the buoy and a lightweight heave plate, suspended below the bobbing buoy, are translated into a bi-directional air flow within the sealed system.
+The design provides high velocity, low pressure air to spin the generator.
+The closed loop turbine and generator are sealed inside a water-tight compartment called the Power Pod.
+Placed directly below the Power Pod is a Pumping Pod that houses a stacked set of Bellows that pumps bi-directional air flows through the system.
+The Pumping Pod compartment is allowed to fill with water.
+Fixed air circulating tubes coming from the Bellows, penetrates through a water-tight bulkhead which separates the Pumping Pod from the Power Pod.
+The generator is sealed inside its own separate watertight housing placed on top of the turbine.

-To assure survivability and long-term operational reliability, the SPRING Buoy will integrate other renewable energy resources such as photovoltaics.
+To assure survivability and long-term operational reliability, the SPAR Buoy will integrate other renewable energy resources such as photovoltaics.
 By incorporating two redundant systems, a surplus of energy will be available to continuously charge onboard batteries.
-Thus, a SPRING Buoy will perform its intended mission well beyond the normal life span of comparable buoys.
+Thus, a SPAR Buoy will perform its intended mission well beyond the normal life span of comparable buoys.

 Contact us to discuss your mission requirements.
-John Hanna and Fred Wahl Marine are pooling their knowledge and resources to build the highest quality buoys of any size and classification; not just the small self-powered design as described.
-Buoys will be built to the highest standards set by the American Bureau of Shipping and U.S. Coast Guard.
+John Hanna and Fred Wahl Marine are pooling their knowledge and resources to build the highest quality buoys of any size and classification; not just the small self-powered design as described here.
+Buoys will be built to your exact specifications and the highest standards set by the American Bureau of Shipping and U.S. Coast Guard.

-Closed Loop test stand with Bi-Directional air pump 20mm Drive casement and sealed generator housing
+Test stand with an early prototype and Bi-directional air pump Prototype Drive with sealed generator housing

 U.S. Navy Advanced Deployable System buoy in 2007 NOAA Data Buoy

-About John Hanna, (DBA WETGEN): Navy veteran.
+About John Hanna, Interim Director of Hanna Wave and Tidal Power Drives (formerly WETGEN): Navy veteran.
 Coast Guard documented mariner.
 Former skipper of the research vessel "Ed Ricketts" for California State University's Moss Landing Marine Laboratory.
-Mr. Hanna has twenty seven years experience in QA/QC management on multi-million dollar government and private sector projects for structural steel and welding.
-WETGEN has been a licensed business in the City of Coos Bay, Oregon since 2010 (No. 9098).
-WETGEN is registered with Dun & Bradstreet and the U.S. government's System for Award Management.
-Certified Special Inspector with the American Welding Society #92010131.
+Mr. Hanna has twenty eight years' experience in QA/QC management on multi-million dollar government and private sector projects for structural steel and welding.
+He was contracted by Ocean Power Technologies as the QC manager for their PB-150 PowerBuoy built in Oregon.
+Hanna is registered with Dun & Bradstreet.

 About Fred Wahl Marine Construction, Inc: Fred Wahl established his shipbuilding business in 1974.
 There are two facilities in Reedsport, Oregon.
 The Bolon Island facility has a 50,000 square foot fabrication and machine shop situated on 38 acres.
 A full description of their capabilities and services is at www.fredwahlmarine.com.